Salim-ca/Calculator-/README.md

 # Calculator-
-It's fully responsive and working calculator
+It's fully responsive and working calculator created by using html,css and JavaScript